 The Oxford University Philharmonia was founded in 1992 and ever since it has been both run and conducted entirely by students.
-In past years, the orchestra has performed a wide range of repertoire, including a Varsity performance of Verdi’s Requiem, Barber’s Violin Concerto and Brahms’s Symphony No.1 to name but a few.
+In past years, the orchestra has performed a wide range of repertoire, including a Brahms’ Symphony No. 1, Holst’s The Planets, and Rachmaninoff’s Symphonic Dances, to name but a few.

 Each Hilary term, OUPhil includes a solo concerto in the programme.
 Auditions for the soloist take place in Michaelmas and past performances have been of an extremely high standard.
 A new conductor and leader take office in Trinity term and auditions for places in the orchestra are held by OUMS in Michaelmas.

 OUPhil has a highly sociable and friendly atmosphere.
 The orchestra holds a social dinner in the second week of each term and there is always an after-party after a concert!
 In the past, OUPhil has also been abroad on tours, including a trip to Vienna in 2007, where we played Elgar’s Cello Concerto in E minor, Janacek’s A Cunning Little Vixen Suite and movements from Smetana’s Má Vlast.